dubrie/public/books.md

 ### Active Books

+- Braiding Sweetgrass by Robin Wall Kimmerer
-- The Sixth Extinction by Elizabeth Kolbert
+- The Future Earth by Eric Holthaus

 ### Queued Up Next

 - The Art of Community: Seven Principles for Belonging
 - Being Mortal
-- Braiding Sweetgrass
 - The Business Blockchain
 - But What If We're Wrong?
 - Cadillac Desert